LongPen

-The LongPen is a remote type of autopen.
-This signing device was invented by writer Margaret Atwood in 2004 and debuted in 2006.
+The LongPen is a remote signing device that allows a user to produce a signature on a physical document from a distant location.
+It was invented by writer Margaret Atwood in 2004 and debuted in 2006.
 It allows a person to write remotely in ink anywhere connected to the Internet, via a touchscreen device operating a robotic hand.
-It can also support an audio and video conversation between the endpoints, such as a fan and author, while a book is being signed.
+The system also supports a live audio and video connection between the signer and the receiving location.